exakat/exakat-docs/Reference/Rules/Portability/GlobBraceUsage.rst

                           );

    ?>

-It is possible to check the support for `GLOB_BRACE <https://www.php.net/GLOB_BRACE>`_ by checking the presence of the constant.

 See also `Alpine Linux <https://alpinelinux.org/>`_, `GLOB_BRACE breaks Sulu on Alpine Linux <https://github.com/sulu/sulu/issues/4513>`_ and `[performance] Symfony Kernel::boot() in dev mode on Alpine #35009 <https://github.com/symfony/symfony/issues/35009>`_.